 “What are you doing?”
-I ask, hopefully not sounding annoyed.
+I ask, hopefully sounding calm.

 “As long as you don’t post our address, I guess…”

-I walk behind Alazne towards the opposite side of the ouija board, and a sudden chill all over my body as well as a cobweb sensation on my face makes me realize I went through Kateryna.
+I walk behind Alazne towards the opposite side of the ouija board.
+A sudden chill all over my body and a cobweb sensation on my face makes me realize I went through Kateryna.
 I wipe my face as if the contact had left some residue, although I know it hasn’t.